 You know who can access the data if you have it.

 If you have the data you know who has access to it, you know who they are and their background.
-Do you know what the 3rd party's recruitment policy is?
+Do you know what the 3rd party screening company’s recruitment policy is?
 Who at their end has access to the data?
 Who in their office has access to the data?
 What contractors used by them, from IT systems to cleaners, have possible access to your data?
 What is the background of everyone in their company who can see and access your data?

-Hearing test record keeping advice
+Audiometric test record keeping advice